Fitnescity introduces 3D body scanning in New York City

-My co-founder and I started Fitnescity because we firmly believe in empowering people to learn more about one of the most important things they have: their bodies.
+We started Fitnescity because we firmly believe in empowering people to learn more about one of the most important things they have: their bodies.

 Fitnescity offers personal training that uses insights from the client's unique physiology and lifestyle data.
 Our trainers collect physiological measurements such as weight, body composition, body shape, metabolism, blood pressure, blood glucose and heat rate, in addition to lifestyle data on nutrition, sleep and stress, as well as history and health risks.

 By enabling our personal trainers to use a wide range of tracking devices and assessments, along with advanced visual analytics tools, we aim to help our clients and trainers make more informed decisions.

 Today, I am very excited to share with you our latest addition to this private training experience.
 We'll be offering 3D body scanning to all Fitnescity clients soon.

 The good news is that, in the meantime, anyone will be able to experience it over the next few weeks, free of charge (NYC only - Sorry!)

 I personally started using 3D scanning about a year ago.
 I've found the psychological motivation of body shape tracking to be very powerful.
 It was also nice to track physical variations with a much higher level of accuracy.

 I recently shared my personal 3D fitness tracking experience at the 2017 annual Quantified Self conference in Amsterdam, and I can't wait to hear about your own experience.

 A New Fitness Screening Tool

 About a month ago, Mayo Clinic announced that it supported the use of 3D measurements as a substitute for the Body Mass Index (BMI).